What You Probably Don’t Know About Cosmetic Dentistry

 In 200 AD, dentists used gold for dental crowns and dental bridges.
 Although it was probably for restorative purposes, it made a real fashion statement.

-The Ancient Egyptians and Romans and Cosmetic Dentistry
+The Ancient Egyptians and Romans

 The Ancient Egyptians not only used seashells for missing teeth, but also brushed their teeth with vinegar and crushed pumice stone.